nnashok/cheat-sheet/WindowsSetup.md

 ## kind
 This allows you to run Kubernetes in a Docker container. `Docker for Windows` will show a new container `kind-control-plane` which is running the Kubernetes cluster.
 Except for being able to pull images from private registies, everything else seems to work.
 ## Minikube
 You also can use `minikube` to create a Kubernetes cluster without creating another VM.
 Instead, you can configure `minikube` to create the cluster in a container in `Docker for Windows`.
+Additionally, `minikube` does work with any registries that are reachable via the `Docker for Windows`, e.g private registries reachable over VPN.
 ```
 minikube start --driver=docker
 ```